MonosLab/PassKeeper/README.md

 ## Features

-* A program for managing passwords.
+A Windows application for managing passwords.

 ### Installation